imagej/imagej.github.io/_pages/Getting_started_with_TrackMate.md

 ![](TrackMate_FilterSpots_2.png)

-We note that the histogram has a very desirable shape_ a massive peak at low intensity represent most of the spots.
+We note that the histogram has a very desirable shape: a massive peak at low intensity represent most of the spots.
 There are other smaller peaks at higher intensity, and fortunately, they are very well separated from the large peak.

 To move the threshold, simply click and drag inside the histogram window.
 Notice how the overlay is updated to display only the remaining spots after filtering.

-<u>Interlude</u>_ A word on the GUI_ I put some effort into having a GUI that can be navigated almost solely with the keyboard.
+<u>Interlude</u>: A word on the GUI: I put some effort into having a GUI that can be navigated almost solely with the keyboard.
 Any of the small filter panel can be controlled with the keyboard.
-For instance_ give the histogram the focus by either pressing the Tab key or clicking into it.
+For instance: give the histogram the focus by either pressing the Tab key or clicking into it.

   - The floating threshold value should turn from orange to dark red.
 You can now type a numerical value (including decimals using the dot '.' as separator); wait two seconds, and the threshold value will be updated to what you just typed.
-  - Ot use the arrow keys_ the left and right arrow keys will change the threshold value by 10%, the up and down arrow will set it to the max and min value respectively.
+  - Ot use the arrow keys: the left and right arrow keys will change the threshold value by 10%, the up and down arrow will set it to the max and min value respectively.

 A filter can be set to be above or below the given threshold.
 You change this behavior using the radio buttons below the histogram window.
 In our case, we want it to be above of course.
-The **Auto** button uses [Otsu's method](wikipedia_Otsu%27s_method "wikilink") to determine automatically a threshold.
+The **Auto** button uses {% include wikipedia title='Otsu%27s method' text='Otsu\'s method'%} to determine automatically a threshold.
 In our case, we will put it manually around 33.

 You can inspect the data by scrolling on the hyperstack window and check that only mostly good spots are retained.
 This is an easy image.
 The spots you have filtered out are not discarded; they are simply not shown and they will not be taken into account when doing particle linking.
 In a later stage, you can step back to this step, and retrieve the filtered out spots by removing or changing the filters.